-Anyhew, I was scrolling through the pages and came across the section on Shellfish, Mollusks, and Bivalves, which inspired me to do something with mussels since I’ve been thinking about sustainability lately (see my post on Sustainable Seafood).
+I was scrolling through the pages and came across Shellfish, Mollusks, and Bivalves, which inspired me to do something with mussels since I’ve been thinking about sustainability lately (see Sustainable Seafood).
 Ruth wrote “A mollusk found clinging to rocks along both East and West coasts, the crescent-shaped edible blue mussel is one of the most nutritious, its protein content being almost the same as steak. . .”
-Obviously, she was referencing wild mussels, but I know they’re also farm-raised, so I dug a little further to learn more about these interesting little mollusks.
+Obviously, she was referencing wild mussels, but they’re also farm-raised, so I dug into some other resources to learn more about these little mollusks.

-The first time I saw mussels in an aquaculture setting was on Cape Cod, several years ago.
-Brendan and I stayed in Truro for a night and, while walking the beach near sunset, spotted several raft-looking objects on the water’s surface.
-As the tide waned, it was clear that under those rafts were suspended ropes with thousands of baby mussels attached to them.
-It was so interesting to see the process in action (I wish I had pictures).
+The first time I saw mussels in an aquaculture setting was on Cape Cod.
+Brendan and I were in Truro and, while walking the beach near sunset, spotted raft-looking objects on the water’s surface.
+As the tide waned, we saw that under those rafts were suspended ropes with thousands of baby mussels attached to them – so interesting to see the process in action.
 Farm-raised methods are happening all around us, and we may not even know it!

-So I picked up a batch of beautiful mussels and headed to my kitchen, where I considered an array of flavorings to pair them with, including classic wine/garlic/butter/parsley, tomato/cream sauce, and even my own recipe with spicy chourico (which includes tips on buying & prepping mussels).
-But since I had a new tub of tasty white miso paste in my fridge, a bottle of chili paste sitting next to it, and lots of limes (because they were on sale), I decided on something a little different. . .
+When I got home I got a batch of mussels and headed to my kitchen, where I considered lots of flavors to pair them with, including classic wine/garlic/butter/parsley, tomato/cream sauce, and my recipe with spicy chourico (which includes tips on buying/prepping mussels).
+But since I had a new tub of white miso paste in my fridge, a bottle of chili paste next to it, and lots of limes, I decided on something different. . .

-This dish was perfect with buttery, grilled bread and a glass of crisp white wine on a hot (Florida) summer night.
-Nothing better than enjoying something tasty AND feeling good about where it came from 🙂
+Nothing better than enjoying something delicious AND feeling good about where it came from 🙂

 Please let me know what you think of this post in the Comment section below!